fhchl/pimp/README.md

 # pimp

-Naive implementation of some adaptive filters in C, also for arm, so runs on [Bela](https://bela.io/).
+Naive implementation of some adaptive filters in C. Also for ARM, so runs on [Bela](https://bela.io/).

+The following algorithms are implemented (and tested!):

+- Least-mean-squared filter
+- Fast block-wise Least-mean-squared filter
+- Recursive-Least-Squares filter

 ## Get started